-Use your basil to make this pesto recipe that is super easy, tastes amazing, and uses a secret substitute that means it's cheap enough to eat pesto all winter long!
-Check out more Quick Healthy Recipes.
+Use the summer’s basil harvest to make this homemade pesto recipe and freeze it in small jars for serving and using in other recipes.
+It’s super easy, tastes amazing, and uses a special substitute which makes it cheap enough to eat pesto all winter long!

-Okay, I know you may be thinking, "frugal pesto?"
-Let me explain.
-This is the pesto recipe I've made for many years with our garden basil, which I then store in the freezer to last us all winter (we eat it fresh, too, but most of it gets stored).
+This is the amazing homemade pesto recipe I’ve made for many years with our garden basil, which I make in batches to store in the freezer (we eat it fresh, too, but most of it gets preserved).

 The pesto is very easy to make, taking a just few minutes to whir together in a food processor.
-And of course making it at home with your garden basil is less expensive in it's own right.
-But that's not what I mean by calling it frugal pesto.
+And of course making it at home with your garden basil is less expensive in it’s own right.
+But that’s not what I mean when I say it includes a frugal ingredient.

-This recipe has an secret, alternative ingredient that drastically decreases the cost of the most expensive ingredient in traditional basil pesto: pine nuts.
+This recipe has an secret, nontraditional ingredient that drastically decreases the cost of the most expensive ingredient in most basil pestos: pine nuts.

 But aren't pine nuts essential?
 I may be a traditional pesto heretic, but I just can't justify the expense.
 And we're talking three times the cost of sunflower seeds.
 And I did use pine nuts when I made pesto for the first time years ago - I almost hyperventilated, but I did it to be "authentic."